Wuershan

-Wuershan (乌尔善) is a Chinese film director of Mongol descent, who was born in Hohhot, Inner Mongolia on June 10, 1972.

-Wuershan's first feature film was Soap Opera (2004), for which he was awarded the FIPRESCI Award at the Pusan International Film Festival.
+Wuershan (乌尔善) is a Chinese film director of Mongol descent.
+His first feature film was Soap Opera (2004), for which he was awarded the FIPRESCI Award at the Pusan International Film Festival.
 He went on to direct blockbusters The Butcher, the Chef and the Swordsman (2010), Painted Skin: The Resurrection (2012), and Mojin: The Lost Legend (2015), for which he was awarded the Hundred Flowers Award for Best Director at the 33rd Hundred Flowers Awards.
-In 2019, he started on the production of the Creation of the Gods trilogy.
+In 2019, he began production of the Creation of the Gods trilogy.
+The trilogy was a massive success in China and internationally.
+As of June 2026, Creation of the Gods I is 31st of the highest-grossing films ever in China.

 Early life

-Wuershan was born in Hohhot, Inner Mongolia, China, in 1972.

-At 16 he enrolled to a high school affiliated to China's Central Academy of Fine Arts, and in 1992 he was admitted to the oil painting department of the latter.
-However, he dropped out the following year, and in 1994 started studying directing at the Beijing Film Academy, graduating from the latter in 1998.
-He started his career by making TV commercials, becoming successful in the business.
-He continued to work as a TV commercials director, video artist and avant-garde artist until his debut in movie industry with the 2004 film Soap Opera.
+Wuershan was born in Hohhot, Inner Mongolia, China, on 10 June 1972.
+At the age of sixteen, he enrolled to a high school affiliated to China's Central Academy of Fine Arts, and in 1992, he was admitted to the oil painting department of the latter.
+He dropped out the following year.
+In 1994, he began studying film directing at the Beijing Film Academy.
+After graduating in 1998, he worked as a TV commercials director, video artist, and avant-garde artist.

 Career

 Wuershan's film debut came with Soap Opera (2004).
-For this movie, he won the FIPRESCI Award at the Pusan International Film Festival in 2004.
+This movie achieved success in the Chinese film circuit, winning the FIPRESCI Award at the 2004 Pusan International Film Festival.

-The Butcher, the Chef and the Swordsman

-On September 16, 2010, Wuershan's second feature film debuted at the Toronto International Film Festival.
-The Butcher, the Chef and the Swordsman premiered on September 16, 2010, at the Toronto International Film Festival in the Midnight Madness section marking the first time a film from China has been shown at this sidebar.
+Wuershan's second feature film, The Butcher, the Chef and the Swordsman, debuted at the Toronto International Film Festival (TIFF).
+The film premiered in TIFF's Midnight Madness section, the first time a film from China has been shown at this sidebar.
 It received mixed reviews from critics.
 The film was also screened at the Pusan Film Festival.
 It was presented by Doug Liman at the festival.
 It was released theatrically on 17 March 2011 in Southeast Asia, North America, Australia and New Zealand simultaneously.
 Described as an avant-garde martial arts comedy, the film is split into three stories titled "Desire", "Vengeance" and "Greed," and it follows the "journey of a mystical blade as it passes through the hands of three ambitious men."